martenframework/marten/docs/versioned_docs/version-0.1/files/managing-files.md

 The object returned by the `Attachment#file` method is a "file object": an instance of [`Marten::DB::Field::File::File`](pathname:///api/Marten/DB/Field/File/File.html).
 These objects and their associated capabilities are described below in [File objects](#file-objects).

-:::tip Under which path are files persisted to?
+:::tip Under which path are files persisted?
 Files are stored at the root of the media [storage](#file-storages) by default.
 It should be noted that the path used to persist files in storages can be configured by setting the `upload_to` [`file`](../models-and-databases/reference/fields#file) field option.

 For example, the previous `Attachment` model could be rewritten as follows to ensure that files are persisted in a `foo/bar` folder: